 The Library staff will pull together materials that you can review for use in your classes.

-After finding OER materials, Kim LaPlante (920-498-5487) can help you remix them together to create a custom textbook using the Pressbooks software.
+After finding OER materials, Kim LaPlante (920-498-5487) can help you determine the feasibility of remixing them together to create a custom textbook using the Pressbooks software.
 This can give students a book they can download for free plus the option to purchase that book in the Bookstore at a low cost.
+Example textbook.